MicrosoftLearning/MB-500-Microsoft-Dynamics-365-Finance-and-Operations-Apps-Developer/Instructions/Labs/Lab 8b - Logic App Integration.md

     the json schema and get pasted in the Schema field of the previous diagram, then select **Done**

-8. Select the link which says **Use sample payload to generate schema**.
-You

    The schema should look like this:
 <pre><code>
 {